petepm/Slundge/Composition/notes.md

 I really need to start writing songs without so many tempo changes because it really slows things down---no pun intended.

+## Nu-metal-Dream-Theater-Steve-Vai solo harmony

+The riff came about by feel, and apparently in the with respect to Ab, the notes are from the 5th mode of the melodic minor scale, also known at the Mixolydian b6 scale.

+The part after changes harmony though, starting off in Ab Mixolydian b6, then back to Ab major for a chord, then to a \#4, which feels like a shift to Lydian dominant, the 4th mode of the melodic minor scale.

+None of this is really intentional--I guess just interesting that it sounds like it goes together when changing "note buckets" so often.